BlogMoving to Colombia

 Showing original language

 Babies grow at the speed of light.
-One day you're setting up the crib with all the excitement in the world, and the next you realize the stroller is already too small and the car seat needs an urgent upgrade.
-I've been there, and I know how frustrating it is to see almost new items, which cost a fortune, taking up space in the closet.
+One day you're assembling the crib with all the excitement in the world, and the next you realize the stroller is already too small and the car seat urgently needs a change.
+I went through that, and I know how frustrating it is to see almost-new items, that cost a fortune, taking up closet space.

 Selling these second-hand items is a smart move, but the baby market has very strict rules.
-Buying parents are (rightfully) very demanding about hygiene and safety.
-In fact, according to active ads on Colombia Move (July 2026), the baby and kids section has very high demand and very low supply: barely 3 active ads in the entire category.
+Buyer parents are (rightfully so) very demanding about hygiene and safety.
+In fact, according to active listings on Colombia Move (July 2026), the babies and kids section has very high demand and very low supply: just 3 active listings in the entire category.
 There are many parents looking for exactly what you have stored away, but you need to know how to offer it.
-If you want to see real options right now, you can see strollers and bikes available on Colombia Move — posting is completely free.
+If you want to see real options right now, you can view cars and motorcycles available on Colombia Move — listing is completely free.

-Quick answer: To successfully sell used baby items in Colombia, you must check the expiration date (car seats expire between 6 and 10 years), avoid selling drop-side cribs due to accident risks, take clear photos of safety labels, and set a price according to the item's actual condition.
+Quick answer: To successfully sell used baby items in Colombia, you must check the expiration date (car seats expire between 6 and 10 years), avoid selling cribs with drop-side rails due to accident risk, take clear photos of safety labels, and set a price according to the item's actual condition.

-1. The golden rule: Safety first (What you should NOT sell)
+1. The golden rule: Safety first (What NOT to sell)

-When you sell technology or clothes, the worst-case scenario is that something doesn't turn on or doesn't fit.
+When you sell technology or clothes, the worst-case scenario is that something doesn't turn on or it fits too tight.
 When you sell baby items, safety is a matter of life and death.
 There are items that, out of responsibility, should not have a second life if they don't meet certain standards.

-Car seats (Child Restraint Systems - SRI): Yes, car seats have an expiration date.
+Car seats (Child Restraint Systems - CRS): Yes, car seats have expiration dates.
 The Superintendency of Industry and Commerce (SIC) warns that plastics degrade due to temperature changes and UV rays inside the vehicle.
-They generally expire between 6 and 10 years after manufacture (the exact date is engraved on the plastic or on a label under the seat).
-Furthermore, the National Traffic Code (Law 769 of 2002, Art.
-82) prohibits children under 10 from traveling in the front seat, and in 2026, the "Safe Seats Law" (Bill 423 of 2025 House / 057 of 2024 Senate) is advancing in its final stage to make the use of homologated SRIs mandatory.
-Watch out for this: never sell a seat that has been in a traffic accident, even if it looks perfect to the naked eye.
+They generally expire between 6 and 10 years after their manufacturing date (the exact date is engraved on the plastic or on a label under the seat).
+Furthermore, the National Transit Code (Law 769 of 2002, Art.
+82) prohibits children under 10 years old from traveling in the front seat, and in 2026, the "Safe Seats Law" (Bill 423 of 2025 Chamber / 057 of 2024 Senate) is advancing in its final stage to make the use of approved CRS mandatory.
+Watch out for this: never sell a seat that has been in a traffic accident, even if it looks perfect at first glance.

-Cribs and playpens: The SIC is also clear about old cribs: they recommend checking that they don't have arched wood, loose parts, or worn-out hardware.
-Another vital fact: drop-side cribs have been massively recalled from the international market due to entrapment and suffocation risks.
+Cribs and playpens: The SIC is also clear about old cribs: they recommend checking that they don't have warped wood, loose parts, or worn hardware.
+Another vital piece of information: cribs with drop-side rails have been massively recalled from the international market due to entrapment and suffocation risks.
 If you have one of these, honestly, I would skip the sale.
-Also, make sure the space between the bars does not exceed 6 centimeters.
+Also, make sure the space between the slats does not exceed 6 centimeters.

 2. How to prepare and clean items to increase their value

 A stroller full of cookie crumbs or a juice-stained seat won't sell, or you'll be asked for a ridiculous discount.
-Investing a couple of hours in leaving everything impeccable makes the difference between an item that looks "old" and one that looks "lightly used."
+Investing a couple of hours to leave everything spotless makes the difference between an item that looks "old" and one that looks "gently used".

 • Deep cleaning: Use non-toxic products.
 Most stroller and seat covers can be removed and machine washed on a delicate cycle.

-• Mechanical check: Make sure the stroller brakes work perfectly, the folding system doesn't jam, and the harnesses (3 or 5-point) "click" without effort.
+• Mechanical check: Make sure the stroller brakes work perfectly, that the folding mechanism doesn't get stuck, and that the harnesses (3 or 5-point) click effortlessly.

-• Manuals and accessories: If you still have the original box, the instruction manual, the rain cover, or the cup holder, gather them.
+• Manuals and accessories: If you still have the original box, instruction manual, rain cover, or cup holder, gather them.
 This significantly increases the perceived value.

 Primer plano de una silla de carro para bebé con el arnés de seguridad abrochado y etiquetas de certificación visibles